Ruff 'n' Tumble: Development and release

 Ruff 'n' Tumble was created by Wunderkind, a group within Renegade Software consisting of programmer Jason Perkins, artist Robin Levy, and composer Jason Page.
 Perkins previously worked on Monty on the Run, Thing on a Spring and Apocalypse (1994) for Virgin Interactive Entertainment.
 Levy's past works include Armalyte, Myth: History in the Making and the Commodore 64 version of Last Ninja 3.
 Page began his career at Graftgold, taking over the role of in-house musician from founder Steve Turner, before moving to Sony Computer Entertainment Europe.
 Both Perkins and Levy acted as co-designers of the title, while Perkins came up with the original concept.
 Graeme Boxall led development of the project as producer at Renegade.
 Andrew "Andy" Nuttall and Sarah Tanser, two journalists from the Amiga gaming press, were responsible for writing the game's manual text.
+Both Perkins and Levy recounted its development process and history.

-Both Perkins and Levy recounted the development process and history of Ruff 'n' Tumble.
 Levy received a call from Perkins, due to their previous working experience on Apocalypse, and was asked if he was interested in making a game with him.
-Perkins wanted to make a platform game while Levy preferred a shoot 'em up, the latter of whom claimed that the original idea for the game was a "platform-based Defender."
-Emphasis was placed on playability to make it fun compared to similar titles, with the team's aim being to make the most playable and "perfect" action-platform game for the Amiga.
-To build each of the game's levels, the team made use of an in-house map editor by Renegade, which allowed puzzles and traps being quickly designed and placed on-screen.
+Perkins wanted to make a platform game while Levy preferred a shoot 'em up, the latter of whom claimed that the original idea for the game was a "platform-based Defender".
+Emphasis was placed on playability to make it fun compared to similar titles, with the team's aim being to make the most playable and "perfect" action-platform game for Amiga.
+To build each level, the staff made use of an in-house map editor by Renegade, which allowed puzzles and traps being quickly designed and placed on-screen.
 Perkins also implemented an "auto-scroll controller" feature, in which each block making up the screen is given an attribute to tell the game where to scroll and let the player see their path.
 The lack of parallax scrolling was a decision taken by both Perkins and Levy, feeling they could not make the game fast and playable.
-They remarked they did started making a 16-color parallax scrolling background until Levy created 32-color screens without parallax, before the team came up with "non-parallaxing parallax", a technique where backgrounds are blurred to create a sense of depth and add a three-dimensional aspect to them.
+The team remarked they did started making a 16-color parallax scrolling background until Levy created 32-color screens without parallax before coming up with "non-parallaxing parallax", a technique where backgrounds are blurred to create a sense of depth and add a three-dimensional aspect to them.